StCost/blog/README.md

 - 🌙 **Dark Mode**: Beautiful GitHub-inspired dark theme
 - 📝 **Markdown Support**: Write posts in markdown format
+- ⚙️ **Configurable**: Centralized configuration for all text and settings
 - 🔄 **Auto-sorting**: Posts sorted by number in filename (descending)
 - ⚡ **Fast**: Built with Vite for lightning-fast development
 - 🚀 **GitHub Pages Ready**: Deploy easily with GitHub Actions